You are here

 Therefore, when assessing a malignant cancer condition that has metastasized to more than one site, we would not apply Canute as we are assessing one original or primary ‘injury’ that has affected multiple sites, potentially resulting in additional impairment at the new site.
 Based on the medical evidence provided, delegates would assess each impairment resulting from the one original ‘injury’ according to the relevant tables as well as table 13.2 and combine them using the combined values chart in the permanent impairment guide.

-Delegates who are unsure about which impairment tables might apply in addition to 13.2 should check with their local Contracted Medical Advisor (CMA).
+Delegates who are unsure about which impairment tables might apply in addition to 13.2 should check with their local Medical Advisor - Compensation (MA-C).
 It is better to clarify this pre-emptively as opposed to seeking a supplementary report.

 In the case where a malignant cancer condition is being assessed with multiple impairments (such as metastatic cancer), there would only be one NEL questionnaire for the one injury that addresses all impairments.